Virginia Homicide Lawyer

 Homicide is one of the most serious crimes on the docket of Virginia courts, and the Commonwealth often presumes that a murder is in the second degree, given the elements required to provide capital murder versus those required to provide second degree murder. § 18.2-30 through § 18.2-76.1 describe crimes against a person. § 18.2-30 establishes both murder and manslaughter as felonies while § 18.2-31 enforces capital murder as a Class 1 felony, the most serious felony in the state.

-The Commonwealth refers to first degree murder as "capital murder," which is defined in § 18.2-31.
+The Commonwealth refers to first degree murder as “capital murder,” which is defined in § 18.2-31.
 Murders allegedly committed for hire, committed on separate occasions over the course of three years (multiple victims), and murder during an act of terrorism are all considered capital murder.
-In addition, an alleged murder committed by a person over the age of 21 with a victim under age fourteen is capital murder if the murder is deemed premeditated, willful, and deliberate.
+In addition, an alleged murder committed by a person over the age of 21 with a victim under age 14 is capital murder if the murder is deemed premeditated, willful, and deliberate.

 Special Considerations for Homicide Lawyers

 Prosecutors will often seek second degree murder charges first in any murder case, as he or she only needs to prove that the accused committed a murder, regardless of premeditation.
 This leaves the burden of proof on the homicide attorneys in Virginia, who attempt to prove that a lesser charge such as manslaughter took place.
 While manslaughter is still a crime under state law, the penalties associated with manslaughter and second degree murder differ dramatically.
-A lawyer with our firm will often seek dismissal of charges with a plea of not guilty, or petition for lesser charges of manslaughter.
+An experienced Virginia homicide lawyer will often seek dismissal of charges with a plea of not guilty, or petition for lesser charges of manslaughter.

 Along the same lines, in order to secure a first degree murder conviction, also known as capital or premeditated murder, prosecutors must prove beyond a reasonable doubt that the murder was premeditated, willful, and deliberate.
 Defenses used in murder trials range from plea bargains to self defense.
 Contrary to popular belief, the argument for self defense is still an affirmative defense, acknowledging that the accused indeed intentionally killed another party (Johnson V. Commonwealth, 1949.)